Best-Rated Clothes Dryers

 • Temperature controls – to give you precise control over how you dry

 • Noise – if your laundry room is separate from your living areas, noise probably won’t be a big deal.
-If your dryer is in the laundry closet of your small apartment, it might be
+However, it could be if your dryer is in the laundry closet of a small apartment

 Which fabrics are safe to put in a dryer?